 Reflective Practice – the ability to self-assess competence, to seek out and learn from feedback, to practice self-care, and to commit to one’s professional development.

-Relationships – the ability to develop and maintain effective relationships with a wide range of clients, colleagues, organizations and communities.
+Relationships – the ability to develop and maintain effective relationships with a wide range of clients, colleagues, organizations, and communities.
 The ability to manage difficult communication.

-Interdisciplinary systems – the ability to understand the role of psychology as well as that of other disciplines, and to productively interact with professionals from related disciplines.
+Interdisciplinary Systems – the ability to understand the role of psychology as well as that of other disciplines, and to productively interact with professionals from related disciplines.

-Supervision, Teaching – understands complexity of supervisor role and has knowledge of procedures and practices of supervision.
+Supervision – the ability to understand the complexity of the supervisor role and knowledge of the procedures and practices of supervision.